TankHQ/tank/docs/6-simple-operations.md

 The stream must be pinned with [`std::pin::pin`](https://doc.rust-lang.org/std/pin/macro.pin.html) so the async machinery can safely borrow it without relocation mid‑flight.

 ## Save
-`save()` attempts insert or update (UPSERT) if the driver supports conflict clauses.
+`save()` inserts or updates (UPSERT) if supported.
 Otherwise it falls back to an insert and may error if the row already exists.
 ```rust
 let mut operator = operator;
 operator.callsign = "SteelHammerX".into();
 operator.save(executor).await?;
 ```

-RadioLog also has a primary key, so editing a message:
+Instance method to save the current entity (works only for entities defining a primary key):
 ```rust
 let mut log = RadioLog::find_one(executor, &expr!(RadioLog::message == "Ping #2"))
     .await?